Lilpiggie0522/react_notes/Component-Communication.md

 >In short words, the key here is to update the parent's state using a method provided by parent from child components.

 ### Transfer data from any components easily using Context
+This is usually used when there is multiple layer of components nested on each other.

 `const {Provider, Consumer} = react.createContext();`
 >// this needs to be written outside the components so that all child and parent components have access.

 >Wrap up parent component using `<Provider></Provider>`in the return method of parent component and wrap up child component with `<Consumer></Consumer>`.

 ```